swilliamson331/Crowdfunding_ETL/README.md

 # Crowdfunding_ETL
 # Dataframe creation is in the ETL_Mini_Project_SWilliamson jupyter notebook file
+# All created csv's are in the resources folder
 # ERD is in the ERD Crowdfunding Sam Williamson PNG file
 # Table Schema is in crowdfunding_db_schema.sql file
 # Table selection for data import verification is in crowdfunding_db.sql file